-In Wales, the modelled estimates for the latest six-week period are based on 8,232 swab tests collected over this period.
-During these weeks, there were fewer than three positive swab tests.
+In Wales, the modelled estimates for the latest six-week period are based on 9,268 swab tests collected over this period.
+During these weeks, there were a total of 12 positive swabs taken from nine people from seven households.